Keith Alexander (footballer): Death

 Macclesfield Town's first game after Alexander's death was away to Hereford United, with Macclesfield players wearing special shirts with a tribute printed on the back reading "Rest in Peace Gaffer" – Macclesfield won the game 2–0.
-In what was an emotionally charged day, after Macclesfield scored both of their goals, all of their players pointed to the sky in remembrance of Alexander.
-Throughout the game, Macclesfield fans chanted "Keith Alexander, his spirit lives on".
-Players and staff at the club dedicated the win to Alexander.
+In what was an emotionally charged day, after Macclesfield scored both of their goals, all of their players pointed to the sky.
+Throughout the game, Macclesfield fans chanted "Keith Alexander, his spirit lives on", and the players and staff at the club dedicated the win to him.
 After the game, Richard Butcher, who played under Alexander for Lincoln City, Peterborough United, and Macclesfield Town said "there are a few tears in that dressing room now.
 Today was Keith's day and we're proud that we got the win for him".
-Macclesfield held a 'Keith Alexander Day' on 13 March, the day of the Silkmen's match against Bury at Moss Rose – Macclesfield's first home game since his death.
+Macclesfield held a "Keith Alexander Day" on 13 March, the day of the Silkmen's match against Bury at Moss Rose – Macclesfield's first home game since his death.
 Tributes were made before the game by representatives of the six clubs Alexander had managed, and 53 doves were released.
 The game ended 2–0 to Macclesfield.

 Additionally, the England national team and the England under-21s wore black armbands in their respective matches against Egypt and Greece under-21s on the day of Alexander's death as a tribute.
 Black armbands were worn by clubs up and down the country the following weekend as a mark of respect.
 Clubs across the country also held either a minute's applause or a minute's silence in respect to Alexander.

-On 15 March 2010, the funeral of Keith Alexander took place at Lincoln Cathedral, with thousands of people paying their respects.
+Alexander's funeral was held at Lincoln Cathedral on 15 March 2010, with thousands of people paying their respects.
 Friends, family and football fans gave a round of applause as his coffin entered and left the church.
-It was announced that a benefit match for Keith Alexander would take place on 3 May 2010 at Sincil Bank, as a tribute to the ex-Imps chief.
-Players such as Paul Merson, Jimmy Floyd Hasselbaink, and Les Ferdinand took part in the match, with over a 1,000 tickets being sold.
-In October 2010, Alexander was honoured with a lifetime achievement award at the Black List celebratory evening at Wembley, highlighting the influence of African Caribbean figures in British football.
+It was announced that a benefit match for Keith Alexander would take place on 3 May 2010 at Sincil Bank.
+Players such as Paul Merson, Jimmy Floyd Hasselbaink, and Les Ferdinand took part in the match, with over 1,000 tickets being sold.
+In October 2010, Alexander was honoured with a lifetime achievement award at the Black List celebratory evening at Wembley Stadium, highlighting the influence of African Caribbean figures in British football.
 Alexander's son, Matt, said "If he was looking down and saw the reaction that followed his death and how valuable people thought he was, he would be smiling.
 He would realise that all his hard work had paid off."